seongho-yeon/seongho-yeon.github.io/README.md

-This is the source code to Seong Go Yeon's website: https://seongho-yeon.github.io/.
+This is the source code to Seong Ho Yeon's website: https://seongho-yeon.github.io/.